-In the Northern Virginia area (like Fairfax County, Loudoun County etc) the most common inspection when buying a home would be a general Home Inspection.
+In the Northern Virginia area (like Fairfax County, Loudoun County etc) the most common inspection when buying a home would be a general Home Inspection, which can easily be done if you are willing to take the time to find tradesman that specializes in Home Inspections.
 As some areas in the Northern Virginia region has high levels of Radon, radon testing is also done regularly (particularly in homes with basements.)

 A general Home Inspection is a great start to get an overview of the condition of the home and to identify potential trouble spots.
 At Soldsense we recommend a home inspection to all our clients (though the need for one may vary based on the type of home and the experience/knowledge of the purchaser.)
 The price of a home inspection varies based on the specific property, but somewhere in the $300-$500 range is typical.
 The inspection may take an hour for a small 1 bedroom condo or 4-5 hours for a larger home (and more for mansions with a lot of complicated systems.)